viablue/ferment/_posts/2017-03-07-the-case-of-the-missing-post.md

 ---
 layout: post
-title: "The Case of the Missing Point"
+title: "Case of the Missing Point"
 author: "The Cat"
 ---